xsuite/xtrack/examples/beam_stats_monitor/design.md

 Still deferred:

-1. Coasting-beam implementation according to the design above.

-2. Arbitrary turn lists such as `turns=[100, 101, 105, 200]`.
+1. Arbitrary turn lists such as `turns=[100, 101, 105, 200]`.

-3. Arbitrary frame resizing through `start_new_frame`; users who need a different frame size should create a new monitor.
+2. Arbitrary frame resizing through `start_new_frame`; users who need a different frame size should create a new monitor.

-4. Primitive moment output in HDF5.
+3. Primitive moment output in HDF5.
 The current HDF5 output writes requested statistics only.

-5. GPU/OpenMP test coverage where available.
+4. GPU/OpenMP test coverage where available.

-6. Vectorized table-like output for covariance optics if this becomes useful.
+5. Vectorized table-like output for covariance optics if this becomes useful.

-7. Factoring shared C helpers with `UniformBinSlicer`, if this becomes useful after the standalone monitor behavior is stable.
+6. Factoring shared C helpers with `UniformBinSlicer`, if this becomes useful after the standalone monitor behavior is stable.

-8. Wrappers and deprecation strategy for older monitors, including `BeamProfileMonitor`.
+7. Wrappers and deprecation strategy for older monitors, including `BeamProfileMonitor`.

 Longitudinal convention: both `delta` and `pzeta` are logged coordinates.